Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

 - refactor user-reservation relationship. the owner relation is NOT done through the access control table, since it's a special case.
 - Update image when doc is approved
+- update depths of headers to correct values
+- cross-link mentioned entities and markdown headers

 # Purpose